Annalisa Maestri is the Global Communications Manager for Dorchester Collection hotels.

 She was born in Milan, Italy, where she began her career 12 years ago before moving to London in 2011, which had been a long-time dream of hers.

-New doors opened for Annalisa arriving in London as she was a part of the pre-opening and opening team of a hotel and followed this by working in PR for leisure companies such as hotels, bars, and restaurants.
-After a productive start in her new city, Annalisa move into the role of Director of Communications for a different hotel before joining the team at Dorchester Collection 2 years ago.
+New doors opened for Annalisa arriving in London as she was a part of the opening team of a hotel and followed this by working in PR for leisure companies such as hotels, bars, and restaurants.
+After a productive start in her new city, Annalisa moved into the role of Director of Communications for a different hotel, before joining the team at Dorchester Collection 2 years ago.

 Tell us about yourself and how you began developing your career?

 It started with an internship in a Milanese hotel.
 It was like a dream to finish university and move into an internship that allowed me to build my skills and discover my expertise.
 I’m so grateful to the people that gave me this opportunity.
 The company I interned for was quite small, so no matter how old you were you could shine there if you put your mind to it.
 They really looked after us.

 I have a lot of passions outside of work – I play piano and guitar, I love literature and languages, I love to swim and to ski.
 Most recently I’ve taken up ballroom dancing and this has really helped me to reintegrate music into my life.
 I think that’s so important that while you are developing your career that you must keep your hobbies up, to keep being inspired and to be able to turn your mind to other outlets.
 My career is exciting and every day I come into contact with change in terms of ideas, people and technology, and I firmly believe in doing a good job with the hours I’m given, but you also need to have a private life and develop your passions outside of work.
 We cannot grow and teach others, particularly our junior team members about new ideas if all we have is work.